Role Primitives: Why AI Assistants Must Transmogrify into Agents Performing Classic Social Roles

 Roles are the missing standards layer.
 With them, assistants become legible collaborators rather than awkward shapeshifters.

-Social role–based assistants can provide both the functional and personality frames that we deeply need — and we get them for free because they preexist in our cultures.
+Social role–based assistants can provide both the functional and personality frames that we deeply need — and we get them for free because they are already fully extant in our cultural datasets.
 All we need do is implement them.
+We stand to gain clarity, comfort, trust, convenience, and efficiency.
+A lessened cognitive load and the pleasure and efficacy of human agent interactions now enhanced with naturalness and comprehensibility.